B.E.T. McNair Scholars

 BET McNair Award #P217A220220, sponsored by the Department of Education, actively encourages, supports, and prepares students with demonstrated potential toward higher education as the pathway to equal opportunity.

-The BET McNair Scholars Program provides STEM* graduate school preparation to low income first time-first year students and first year transfer students who are historically underrepresented including one on one mentorship, self developmental workshops, research, and internships to address barriers to higher education.
+The BET McNair Scholars Program provides graduate school preparation to low income juniors and seniors who are historically underrepresented including one on one mentorship, self developmental workshops, research, and internships to address barriers to higher education.

 Program Details